Diocese of Peoria: 1930 to 1990

-O'Rourke sold the episcopal residence on Glen Oak Avenue and moved to a one-bedroom brick ranch house near St. Mary's Cathedral, donating the money to the diocesan fund for retired priests.
-He established the first Diocesan Pastoral Council in 1974.
+O'Rourke sold the episcopal residence on Glen Oak Avenue in Peoria and moved to a one-bedroom brick ranch house near St. Mary's Cathedral, donating the money to the diocesan fund for retired priests.
+He established the first diocesan pastoral council in 1974.
 That same year he established he replaced the old system of six deaneries by dividing the diocese into fifteen vicariates.
-He ordained the first permanent deacons of the diocese in 1976.He established the Annual Stewardship Appeal (now known as the Annual Diocesan Appeal) and the Teens Encounter Christ program.
-He consolidated Costa Catholic School in Galesburg, Illinois, (1972), Jordan Catholic School in Rock Island, Illinois, (1974), La Salle Catholic School (1978) and Peoria Notre Dame High School (1988).In 1987, Pope John Paul II appointed Myers as coadjutor bishop of the Diocese of Peoria to assist Bishop Edward O'Rourke.
+He ordained the first permanent deacons of the diocese in 1976.

+O'Rourke established the Annual Stewardship Appeal (now known as the Annual Diocesan Appeal) and the Teens Encounter Christ program.
+He consolidated Costa Catholic School in Galesburg, Illinois, (1972), Jordan Catholic School in Rock Island, (1974), La Salle Catholic School (1978) and Peoria Notre Dame High School (1988).
+In 1987, Pope John Paul II appointed John J. Myers of Peoria as coadjutor bishop of that diocese to assist O'Rourke.

 1990 to present

 When O'Rourke retired in 1990 after 19 years as bishop, Myers automatically succeeded him.
 While bishop, Myers issued an order forbidding Catholic hospitals in the diocese from providing emergency contraception to rape victims, a restriction he later eased.
 He also fired a teacher at a Catholic high school for inviting a speaker to discuss the ordination of women to the priesthood.
 During Myers' tenure, the diocese saw a rapid increase in vocations to the priesthood, with many seminarians being drawn to his more conservative theology.
 In 2001, John Paul II appointed Myers as archbishop of the Archdiocese of Newark.
-John Paul II named Auxiliary Bishop Daniel R. Jenky of the Diocese of South Bend-Fort Wayne as the new bishop of Peoria.
+The pope named Auxiliary Bishop Daniel R. Jenky of the Diocese of Fort Wayne-South Bend as the new bishop of Peoria.

 As bishop, Jenky led the canonization cause of Archbishop Sheen.
 However, in 2014, citing undocumented verbal agreements, Jenky announced that he would not permit the cause to progress until Sheen's remains were transferred to Peoria from St. Patrick's Cathedral in New York City.
-After three years of litigation by the Diocese of Peoria against the Archdiocese of New York regarding Sheen's wishes, his remains were moved to Peoria in June 2019.
+After three years of litigation between the diocese and the Archdiocese of New York regarding Sheen's wishes, the court ordered his remains to go to Peoria, where they arrived in June 2019.

-On May 11, 2020, Pope Francis named Reverend Louis Tylka of the Archdiocese of Chicago as coadjutor bishop of the diocese.
+On May 11, 2020, Pope Francis named Louis Tylka of the Archdiocese of Chicago as coadjutor bishop of the diocese.
 When Jenky retired in 2022, Tylka automatically became the new and current bishop of Peoria.